When it comes to fly fishing in Malaysia, one of the ultimate offering is sailfish on the fly.

 Customize Your Trips

 We can be flexible.
 Let us know your preferred travel style, your itinerary, we will do our best to suit your needs.
-Even flying you in by helicopter if you want that.

-We’re an all local charter, meaning your crew and your guide are knowledgeable not only about the fishing but everything local as well.
+We’re an all local charter, meaning your crew and your guides are knowledgeable not only about the fishing but everything local as well.
 Juan Wei (that’s me!) is also a passionate fly fisherman, so we speak the same language and have the same passion.

 More fly fishing for sailfish reading material: